Exceptions to the Bona Fide Residence and the Physical Presence Tests

 Note: Although you can still meet the minimum time requirements under the bona fide residence test and the physical presence test under this exception, in figuring your foreign earned income exclusion or deduction, the number of your qualifying days of bona fide residence or physical presence only includes days of actual residence or presence within the foreign country.

-U.S. Travel Restrictions
+Effect of U.S. Travel Restrictions

 If you are present in a foreign country in violation of U.S. law, you will not be treated as a bona fide resident of a foreign country or as physically present in a foreign country while you are in violation of the law.
 Income that you earn from sources within such a country for services performed during a period of violation does not qualify as foreign earned income.
 Your housing expenses within that country (or outside that country for housing your spouse or dependents) while you are in violation of the law cannot be included in figuring your foreign housing amount.